 For most pantheists, the Universe just is.
 And it is so immense, powerful, beautiful and mysterious that we feel reverence, wonder and awe, for it.

 There’s no requirement to prove or disprove the existence of some invisible being.
-There’s only the question: Does it seem right to you to feel reverence for the universe, love and concern for nature and human rights?
+There’s only the question: Does it seem right to you to feel reverence for the universe, love and concern for nature and human and animal rights?

 Maybe Scientific Pantheism answers the questions you need answering, leaving unanswered those that you feel cannot be answered.
 If you would like to explore this possibility further, then please check out the information and links on our home page.